arrai-innovations/circleci-orbs/README.md

 ### flake8

 Provides functionality for running flake8 on project code.
-Errors and warnings are reported in separate steps.
-Note that warnings are treated as job failures.
+Everything is treated as an error.
 For a description of the Orb, available steps, parameters, etc, refer to the generated [documentation](https://circleci.com/orbs/registry/orb/arrai/flake8).

 ### prettier